johannesjo/date-time-picker/README.md

 -------
 The date-time picker was built to be date implementation agnostic.
 Developers need to make sure to provide the appropriate pieces for the picker to work with their chosen implementation.
-There are two pre-made modules, users need to import one of them or build your own one (learn more about this from [here](https://danielykpan.github.io/date-time-picker/#locale-formats)).

 - `OwlNativeDateTimeModule` - support for native JavaScript Date object
 - `OwlMomentDateTimeModule` - support for MomentJs